Search for additional information within our network of sites...

 The importance of these factors and policies are the basis behind Insightlink's 4Cs model of

-, with the four key drivers being Commitment, Culture, Communications and Compensation.
+employee satisfaction, with the four key drivers being Commitment, Culture, Communications and Compensation.

 Adopting a deliberate focus on Commitment requires organizations to recognize the fundamental role that employees play in the success of the organization.
 This means thinking beyond the traditional emphasis on physical and investment capital and incorporating the value of "human capital" into the calculation of success, especially with the development of the knowledge economy.